minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 As a user of `callFamily() throws` it gets a lot harder to understand, which errors can be thrown.
 Even if reading the functions implementation would be possible (which sometimes is not), then you are usally forced to read the whole implementation, collecting all uses of `try` and investigating the whole error flow dependencies of the sub program.
 Which almost nobody does, and the people that try often produce mistakes, because complexity quickly outgrows.

-### Inconsistent explicitness compared to `Result` or `Future`
+### Inconsistent explicitness compared to `Result` or `Task`

-`throws` it's not consistent in the order of explicitness in comparison to `Result` or `Future`, which makes it hard to convert between these types or compose them easily.
+`throws` it's not consistent in the order of explicitness in comparison to `Result` or `Task`, which makes it hard to convert between these types or compose them easily.

 ```swift
 func callAndFeedCat1() -> Result<Cat, CatError> {